rmetzler/articles/package_managers.md

 - The packages are not signed!
 That can lead to security issues.
 - No mirrors available.
-- The process for unregestering a package is a No-Go.
+- The process for unregistering a package is a No-Go.
 - License informations are not mandatory.
 - Many registered packages doesn't provide a bower.json in their git repository.
+The package registration process doesn't check if the package is valid, if it really contains a bower.json file or if there are some tags on the repository.

 Bower is kind of cool, but the quality of the packages is many times bad.
 Unregistering a package is a pain.
 And a couple hundred registered packages doesn't provide a `bower.json` file in their repositories.
+User authentication and package validation would be necessary to improve that.